X (Twitter) tips for compers

 14. Watch out for scams

-Like all social media, Twitter does feature fake giveaways hosted by scammers, and the prizes are usually games consoles and gadgets.
+Like all social media, X does feature fake giveaways hosted by scammers, and the prizes are usually games consoles and gadgets.
 If you’re wary, check the account profile – do they have a website linked there?
 Giveaways are to promote a brand – if they have no website and nothing to promote, they have no reason to run a giveaway and it’s a scam.
 They may be trying to get followers and will bombard them with affiliate links, or they could be planning to DM their ‘winners’ asking for card details.
 Don’t ever give your credit or debit card details to someone who says you’ve won a prize – you should never have to pay to receive a prize.
 You should report and block scam accounts.
-It used to be that a blue tick would confirm an account is a genuine brand or celebrity and put your mind at rest, but from 1st April all blue ticks will be removed from non-paying Twitter users – and anyone who pays to join Twitter Blue will be eligible for a blue tick!
-So things will get a lot more confusing in terms of who is running a genuine giveaway.
+It used to be that a blue tick would confirm an account is a genuine brand or celebrity and put your mind at rest, but in April all blue ticks were removed from non-paying X users – and anyone who pays to join Twitter Blue will be eligible for a blue tick!
+So things are now a lot more confusing in terms of who is running a genuine giveaway.

 I hope you find the video guide helpful – as always, please do ask any questions in the comments below or get in touch via my contact page.